rvermeulen/codeql-workshop-control-flow-java/README.md

 #### Exercise 8

 In the previous exercise we started to reason interprocedurally about the control flow.
-However, our reasoning was incomplete because we only considered calls domininating the `someAction` method access within the same callable (i.e. method in the test case).
+However, our reasoning was incomplete because we only considered calls dominating the `someAction` method access within the same callable (i.e. method in the test case).

-Expand the test case with the following cases:
+Consider the following interprocedural case where one caller correctly initializes the API, and one that doesn't.

 ```java
 void correctCaller() {